mattcl/aoc-benchmarks/SPECIFICATION.md

 ```

 Where the solution values are whatever appropriate type for the given day's
-answer.
-The solution values will be interpreted as strings for checking
+answer.* The solution values will be interpreted as strings for checking
 purposes.

+\*For days where you're outputting ascii art to the screen, output with the
+expected characters.
+The output will be trimmed of leading and trailing
+newlines/whitespace.

 If `AOC_JSON` is set _AND_ a solution does not exist for a given day, then the
 entrypoint MUST exit with 0 _AND_ write the following to stdout (notice the